 Yes.
 Another 25 medical conditions were recently added to the list of 200 – compiled in 2008 and 2012 – that clearly qualifies applicants for Compassionate Allowances.
-Applications for persons with any of these 225 conditions can usually get approved in just days – if they meet other requirements for SSDI benefits.
+Applications for persons with any of these 225 conditions can usually get approved in just days – if they meet the other, non-medical requirements for SSDI benefits.

 What’s involved when the SSA reviews my application for benefits?

-Your application is studied to determine if you’ve provided all the information required and you have enough work credits to qualify.
+A five-step process is used to make a determination as to whether or not you qualify for SSDI benefits.
+First, your application is studied to determine if you’ve provided all the information required and you have enough work credits to qualify.
 If so, it’s sent to the Disability Determination Services (DDS) office in your state.
 Their disability specialists ask your doctor(s) about your condition and how it limits your ability to do work-related activities.
-Then a five-step process is used to make a determination as to whether or not you qualify for SSDI benefits.

 If my application is denied do I get a second chance to apply?

 For one reason or another, about 70% of all SSDI applications are denied the first time they go through the system.
-If yours is denied, you can submit it again – after you’ve corrected any errors, provided any missing information and explaining why the decision to deny was incorrect.
+If yours is denied, you can appeal the denial, provided any missing information and explaining why the decision to deny was incorrect.

 What if I resolve whatever it is that caused them to turn me down, I apply again, and they turn me down again?

-If you do so within 60 days, you can request a hearing before a federal administrative law judge.
-If an SSDI-qualified attorney has not helped you up to that point, you may want to hire one – perhaps at no out-of-pocket expense – to represent you in court.
+If you contest the decision within 60 days, you can request a hearing before a federal administrative law judge.
+If an SSDI-qualified attorney has not helped you up to that point, you may want to hire one to represent you in court.
 It’s really not a do-it-yourself procedure.
 You will owe attorney fees only if you are approved for benefits and the fees will be withheld and paid to the attorney from your back pay.

 Can disabled children get government benefits?

-If my application is approved, how soon will I start receiving benefits?
+If my application is approved, when will benefits start?

 It depends on the SSA’s determination as to when your disability began and on when you filed your claim.
-Your first benefit will cover the sixth full month after that date.
-For instance, if your disability officially began on July 15, 2016, your first benefit would be paid for the month of January, 2017, and you’d receive it in February, 2017.
+Your first benefit will cover the sixth full-calendar month after that date.
+For instance, if your disability officially began on July 15, 2019, your first benefit would be paid for the month of January, 2020, and you’d receive it in February, 2020.
 Payments are sent in the month that follows the month they’re for.

 How long can I continue to get benefits for a particular disability?